 College of Health Professions: Institute for Mobile Health and Technology

 This collaborative priority between the health disciplines will improve healthcare delivery and serve the holistic health needs of the underserved, rural populations in our region.
 Campaign support will create a collaborative institute — a mobile health clinic that will provide health screenings and community education across Northern Michigan.
 At the same time, it will prepare future healthcare providers in a setting that stresses inter-professional and transdisciplinary education, research and practice.
 It will further serve as a site for evidence-based research and practice for faculty and other healthcare professionals in our region.

 Michigan College of Optometry

-Michigan College of Optometry (MCO) has long been recognized for developing leaders in this vital healthcare field.
+The Michigan College of Optometry (MCO) has long been recognized for developing leaders in this vital healthcare field.
 Campaign support will secure this position by allowing us to offer scholarships to all optometry students at Ferris.
 This goal will help our current doctoral students complete their studies and create a distinct, competitive advantage for MCO in attracting and retaining the best doctoral candidates in the future.
-Support the Michigan College of Optometry.